Skip to content

 Autowiring Fallback

-In case of any issues with the control plane (kedify-proxy or interceptor), Kedify has a built-in fallback mechanism.
-This mechanism automatically rewires the traffic back to the original flow:
+In case of control plane issues with kedify-proxy or interceptor, Kedify rewires traffic back to the original flow:

 Ingress -> Service -> Deployment

-This fallback mechanism ensures that there are no outages and the application remains accessible.
-By default, if Kedify detects problems with the control plane for longer than 5 seconds, the traffic is rewired to bypass the kedify-proxy and interceptor.
-This duration can be configured using the environment variable HTTP_HEALTHCHECK_DEBOUNCER_SECONDS on the Kedify Agent deployment.
+This fallback avoids outages and keeps the application accessible.
+By default, traffic is rewired if Kedify detects control plane issues for over 5 seconds.
+This duration can be configured using HTTP_HEALTHCHECK_DEBOUNCER_SECONDS on the Kedify Agent deployment.

 Disabling Traffic Autowiring